Renewable hydrogen: EU auditors demand a reality check – The ambitious goals in the EU, their challenges and prospects – Image: Xpert.Digital

 🎯 Challenges

-🔄 Vicious circle
+🔄 Vicious cycle

-💰 Financing and investments
+💰 Financing and Investments

-The realization of a functioning hydrogen industry in the EU requires extensive public and private investment.
-In the period from 2021 to 2027, the auditors expect EU funding amounting to 18.8 billion euros, although this is spread across several programs.
-This makes it difficult for companies to get a clear overview and identify the appropriate funding for their projects.
-Countries such as Germany, Spain, France and the Netherlands now receive a large part of this funding because project planning there is well advanced.
-However, there is still no guarantee that the full hydrogen production potential can be exploited in the EU or that renewable hydrogen will be transported efficiently within the EU.
+The realization of a functioning hydrogen industry in the EU requires substantial public and private investment.
+Auditors anticipate EU funding of €18.8 billion between 2021 and 2027, but this is spread across several programs.
+This makes it difficult for companies to gain a clear overview and identify the appropriate funding for their projects.
+Countries like Germany, Spain, France, and the Netherlands are currently receiving the majority of this funding, as project planning is already well advanced in their countries.
+However, there is still no guarantee that the full potential for hydrogen production in the EU can be realized or that renewable hydrogen will be transported efficiently within the EU.

 ⚠️ Dependence and competitiveness